axibase/atsd/finance/getting-started.md

 ## Trade Viewer

 Open **Trade Viewer** in the side menu.

 Select one or multiple instruments to view and export raw trades or aggregates.

 ![](./images/trade_viewer_iesg.png)

 ## Portals

 Click **Portals > Add** in the top menu.

-Create a new portal graphing the results of the above SQL query by copying the query text into the `sql...endsql` setting:
+Create a graph for the above SQL query by copying the query text into the `sql...endsql` setting:

 ```ls
 [configuration]